Travancore: Mysore invasion

 Marthanda Varma's successor Karthika Thirunal Rama Varma (1758–1798), who was popularly known as Dharma Raja, shifted the capital in 1795 from Padmanabhapuram to Thiruvananthapuram.
 Dharma Raja's period is considered a Golden Age in the history of Travancore.
 He not only retained the territorial gains of his predecessor, but also improved and encouraged social development.
 He was greatly assisted by a very efficient administrator, Raja Kesavadas, the Diwan of Travancore.

 Travancore often allied with the English East India Company in military conflicts.
 During Dharma Raja's reign, Tipu Sultan, the de facto ruler of Mysore and the son of Hyder Ali, attacked Travancore in 1789 as a part of the Mysore invasion of Kerala.
 Dharma Raja had earlier refused to hand over the Hindu political refugees from the Mysore occupation of Malabar who had been given asylum in Travancore.
-The Mysore army entered the Cochin kingdom from Coimbatore in November 1789 and reached Trichur in December.
-On 28 December 1789 Tipu Sultan attacked the Nedunkotta (Northern Lines) from the north, causing the Battle of Nedumkotta (1789), and the defeat of Mysore army.
+The Mysore army entered the Cochin kingdom from Coimbatore in November 1789 and reached Thrissur in December.
+On 28 December 1789 Tipu Sultan attacked the Nedunkotta (Northern Lines) from the north, causing the Battle of Nedumkotta (1789), and the defeat of the Mysore army.